Sharmini1206/Personal-Finance_Dashboard/README.md

 # Tools and Technologies
 Excel: Used as the source for raw Finance data.
-     : Used for developing the dashboard to visualize the analysis results.
+Excel: Used for developing the dashboard to visualize the analysis results.

 # Analysis and Results
 The analysis aims to uncover key trends and insights within the Finance data, such as: